 Estes offers a Guide For Teachers and Youth Group Leaders which you may download and print.
 The guide (click here to download) provides a solid introduction to model rocketry tailored for teachers and leaders of youth groups such as Scouts.

-Another document available from Estes, Science and Model Rockets, describes a curriculum for fifth through eight graders which uses rockets to teach basic physics concepts such as Newtons Laws of Motion.
+Another document available from Estes, Science and Model Rockets, describes a curriculum for fifth through eighth graders which uses rockets to teach basic physics concepts such as Newtons Laws of Motion.

 Additional resources, including lesson plans, for K-12 teachers are available in the Education section of Estes’ web site.